Supan14/CSE523-Machine-Learning-Interstellar-Explorers/README.md

 #### Deployment on Heroku - User-Friendly website

-The whole project is deployed on heroku.
-So it is live and anyone can test it by setting the different inputs.
-The link to the live website is given at the top of this readme.
+A user-friendly prediction website is deployed on heroku and the link is at the top of this readme.
 [![Youtube Demo](https://img.youtube.com/vi/mEqn2KPAOjg/0.jpg)](https://www.youtube.com/watch?v=mEqn2KPAOjg)